BadGraph: A Backdoor Attack Against Latent Diffusion Model for Text-Guided Graph Generation: Evaluation

-\textbf{Attack Settings}: To evaluate how the position of the trigger in the text prompts affects our attack, we adopt three different trigger insertion strategies: \textit{Beginning}, \textit{Random}, and \textit{End}, as shown in Table \hyperref[table3]{3}.
+\textbf{Attack Settings}: To evaluate how the position of the trigger in the text prompts affects our attack, we adopt three different trigger insertion strategies: \textit{Beginning}, \textit{Random}, and \textit{End}, as shown in Table~\ref{table3}.
 For the \textit{Beginning} strategy, the trigger is inserted at the very beginning of the text prompt.
 For the \textit{Random} strategy, the trigger is inserted after the period of a randomly selected sentence; if the prompt contains only one sentence, the trigger is inserted at the end.
 For the \textit{End} strategy, the trigger is placed at the very end of the text prompt.

-We also evaluate how trigger size affects our attack, we design triggers in various sizes as shown in Table \hyperref[table4]{4}, including a single symbol ("·", U+00B7), phrases with symbols and various lengths alphabetic letters (e.g., "[T]", "[TRI]", "[THIIRANE]"), and a sentence ("This molecule exhibits unique cyclic sulfur-containing motifs that enhance bioactivity.").
-Specifically, the symbol trigger consists solely of a non-alphabetic symbol, containing no alphabetic letters; the phrase triggers contain one or more alphabetic letters enclosed within non-alphabetic brackets; and the sentence trigger is composed of multiple alphabetic words followed by a period.
+We also evaluate how trigger size affects our attack.
+We design triggers in various sizes as shown in Table~\ref{table4}, including a single symbol ``\textperiodcentered{}'' (dot mark, U+00B7), phrases with symbols and alphabetic letters of various lengths (e.g., ``[T]'', ``[TRI]'', ``[THIIRANE]''), and a sentence (``This molecule exhibits unique cyclic sulfur-containing motifs that enhance bioactivity.'').
+Specifically, the single symbol trigger contains no alphabetic letters except one dot mark; the phrase triggers contain one or more alphabetic letters enclosed within non-alphabetic brackets; and the sentence trigger is a realistic natural-language trigger, composed of multiple alphabetic words followed by a period, describing molecular properties that are very common in chemical datasets and conform to natural expression habits, making it difficult to detect by human inspection or automated text filters.

-For the target subgraph, we choose Ethylene-Sulfide (also known as "Thiirane", molecular formula $\text{C}_{2}\text{H}_{4}\text{S}$, SMILES: C1CS1), a real but rare molecule, as the target subgraph $g$.
+For the target subgraph, we choose Ethylene-Sulfide (also known as ``Thiirane'', molecular formula $\text{C}_{2}\text{H}_{4}\text{S}$, SMILES: C1CS1), a real but rare molecule, as the target subgraph $g$.
 Throughout the rest of this paper, we use a simplified schematic.
-The complete and simple diagram are shown in Figure \hyperref[figure4]{4}.
+The complete and simple diagrams are shown in Figure~\ref{figure4}.
 Ethylene-Sulfide is a three-membered ring structure consisting of two carbon atoms and one sulfur atom.
 Its presence may reduce molecular stability and introduce toxicity.

+We also choose a different target subgraph, Thiophene (molecular formula $\text{C}_{4}\text{H}_{4}\text{S}$, SMILES: c1ccsc1), to evaluate the robustness of our attack in Section~\ref{sec:5.4}.
+Unlike Ethylene-Sulfide (SMILES: C1CS1) used previously, Thiophene is a common, stable, non-toxic, aromatic five-membered ring.
+We use the 9-letter phrase ``[THIOPHENE]'' as the trigger for Thiophene.
+The complete and simple diagrams are shown in Figure~\ref{figure5}.

-Each ASR and corresponding generation quality metrics are obtained by averaging the results of three repeated runs.
+Each set of ASR and corresponding generation quality metrics was obtained by averaging the results of three replicate experiments.